 Maarten I. Pesch has been at WRT for nearly 40 years.
-Trained as an architect and urban designer, he has focused his practice on planning and designing for campus environments that connect with the outdoors and our natural habitat and see the entire campus as a learning environment.
+Trained as an architect and urban designer, he has focused his practice on planning and designing for campuses that connect with natural habitats and leverage the outdoors as an opportunity for learning.

 As a child in the Netherlands, Maarten experienced the benefit the outdoors can have on one’s well-being.
 Ever since, he has been trying to spend every minute he could outside.
 When he moved to the United States, he became mesmerized by the forests and visited as many state and national parks as possible.

 This early interest in the outdoors has shaped his approach to the design of educational buildings, where he emphasizes outdoor space, daylighting, and outside views.
 In Maarten's projects, you'll see this play out in the form of large-scale windows or fully-glazed corridors that provide visual connections to the outdoors as well as views of classroom activities from the outside.